• Skip to main content

 You can check the PPI of each resolution / screen size here.

-Anyway, I considered different setups, even vertical ones.
-This is an idea I got from developers.
-Monitor aspect ratios are built to fit the format of movies or games, but vertical space is a lot more important for text-based work.
+As for me, I considered different setups, even vertical ones, an idea I got from software developers.
+Monitor aspect ratios are built to fit the format of movies or games, but vertical space is a lot more important for textual work.
 It allows for many more lines on the screen, it feels more natural to scroll, and because of the height, it’s more ergonomic for the neck:

-Alternatively, of course, you can just use one big monitor with a massive resolution (4K), and split your screen to achieve the same effect.
-4K gives you even more vertical pixels than a ‘flipped’ FHD (2160 vs 1920).
+Alternatively, of course, you could just use one big monitor with a massive resolution (4K), and split your screen to achieve the same effect.
+4K gives you even more vertical pixels (2160) than a ‘flipped’ FHD (1920).

 Back to the setups I considered.